 Since our initial review, some users complained about a red tint appearing on their S8 screens, but Samsung has released a fix.

 For a small speaker, the Galaxy S8 pumps out pretty sweet sound.
 When we listened to Justin Timberlake’s “Can’t Stop the Feeling,” on this phone, the lyrics were clearer, and the volume was louder, than the same track on the LG G6.

 The latter handset sounded slightly muffled by comparison.
 However, you don’t get stereo sound from the Galaxy S8 as you do from the HTC U Ultra.

-The S8's Snapdragon 835 muscle blitzes every other Android phone on the market, and even challenges the iPhone 7 Plus for total performance supremacy.
+The S8's Snapdragon 835 muscle blitzes every other Android phone on the market.

 Performance: A handheld powerhouse